Scott Perry: Tenure

 In July 2022, Perry was among 47 House Republicans to vote for the Respect for Marriage Act, which would protect the right to same-sex marriage at a federal level by repeal the Defense of Marriage Act.
 Perry said, "Agree or disagree with same-sex marriage, my vote affirmed my long-held belief that Americans who enter into legal agreements deserve to live their lives without the threat that our federal government will dissolve what they've built."
 In December 2022, Perry voted against the final version of the bill.
 He said his initial "yes" vote was a mistake based on a lack of time to review the legislation, claiming that his initial reasoning was primarily focused on protecting interracial marriage at the federal level, but that he did not want to "vote against traditional marriage."

-In May 2024, CNN obtained a recording in which Perry told a closed door briefing of the House Oversight Committee that Ku Klux Klan is "the military wing of the Democratic party" and that migrants coming to the U.S. "have no interest in being Americans."
-Perry said "Replacement theory is real.
+In May 2024, CNN obtained a recording in which Perry told a closed-door briefing of the House Oversight Committee that Ku Klux Klan is "the military wing of the Democratic party" and that migrants coming to the U.S. "have no interest in being Americans."
+Perry said, "Replacement theory is real.
 They added white to it to stop everybody from talking about it," in reference to the Great Replacement conspiracy theory in the United States.

+In June 2024, Perry shared an antisemitic meme on his Facebook page originating from the Freedom for Humanity mural, which depicts stereotypical Jewish bankers with hooked noses.
+After being asked about the meme by Jewish Insider, Perry deleted the post.

 After voting for the initial version of the One Big Beautiful Bill Act, Perry supported Elon Musk's criticism that "this massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination."
 Perry questioned House leadership, noting that the House expected the Senate to make major improvements to the bill.
 In July 2025, Perry voted for passage of the final version of the bill.

+In June 2026, Perry, alongside Representative Keith Self, introduced a resolution to repeal the Seventeenth Amendment to the United States Constitution, which allows for the direct selection of U.S. senators by voters.
+Perry and Self's resolution would eliminate direct elections for the U.S. senate, instead returning to the state legislatures the appointment of senators.
+The resolution was introduced days after Perry criticized the U.S. Senate for not passing the SAVE America Act, with Perry accusing the Senate of "dereliction of duty".